 Please keep your HigherOne card in a safe location, as you will not receive a new one each year.
 If you are a new student, you should receive a debit card in the mail to the address listed in PeopleSoft Self-Service.
 New students should receive a debit card in the mail by the end of the second week of class.
 Students can check the delivery status of their card at www.kctcsdebitcard.com or if you need further assistance, please contact the ACTC Payroll Office.
 The Payroll Office can also assist you with requesting a replacement card.

 Students with excess financial aid on their account, after tuition and fees have been deducted and meet all other bookstore charging criteria, may use the excess financial aid to purchase books and other supplies from the campus bookstore or online at www.yourschoolyourbookstore.com.
 Bookstore charging privileges generally begin ten days before the semester starts and last nine days after the start of classes for fall and spring semesters.
 Please check with the ACTC Office of Financial Aid for summer bookstore dates.

 Once the charge period ends, students are no longer eligible charge books/supplies to their financial aid.
 ACTC does reserve the right to process a manual book voucher in extremely unusual circumstances, again during a defined time period.
 Students with questions about this should contact the Office of Financial Aid.

 Please note: Books/supplies may ONLY be charged to financial aid through the campus bookstore or the online bookstore at the link shown.
 If you wish to purchase books from another vendor, you will be required to pay out-of-pocket.

-Instructors are required to report students not attending courses within a specific timeframe each semester.
+Instructors are required to report students not attending courses within a specific time-frame each semester.
+Your financial aid award(s) may be adjusted if you are reported as not attending.
 Students who have a question about the No Show process should contact the Office of Financial Aid.